squidfunk/mkdocs-material/docs/setup/setting-up-site-analytics.md

     [![feedback report]][feedback report]

-The following properties must be set for each rating:
+The following properties are available for each rating:

 `icon`{ #feedback-rating-icon }